Guide

 No — not literally, and it's worth understanding why.
 Every subscription is a record on the sender's side, not in your mailbox.
 Getting off a list means telling that specific sender to remove you, which is why even Gmail's own Manage subscriptions view presents a list of senders with an unsubscribe next to each, rather than one master switch.

 What changed in 2024–2025 is the cost per unsubscribe.
-Bulk senders are now required by Google and Yahoo to support one-click unsubscribe via machine-readable headers (RFC 8058) and to honor requests within two days.
-So "all at once" honestly means: one pass through your senders, one click each, a second or two per decision.
-For the numbers behind that shift — and what the law requires after you click — see our email unsubscribe statistics.
+Google requires covered bulk senders to support HTTPS one-click unsubscribe under RFC 8058 and honor requests within two days (Google).
+Yahoo also requires bulk senders to publish a functioning List-Unsubscribe header and honor requests within two days, but currently calls RFC 8058 POST highly recommended and accepts mailto:.
+So "all at once" honestly means: one pass through your senders, one separate action each.
+For the numbers behind that shift — and what the law requires after you click — see our email unsubscribe statistics, List-Unsubscribe header glossary, and one-click unsubscribe explained.

 How do I unsubscribe from emails in Gmail?